Janet Benshoof, Esq.

 Communications and Development Associate

 Liz Olson is the Communications and Development Associate at the Global Justice Center.
 Liz holds a B.A. from Reed College, where she studied Modern Chinese History.
-Before working at the Global Justice Center, Liz was living in Beijing, China, where she interned at International Bridges to Justice, worked as an analyst at China Policy, and served as the international communications and development coordinator at the Shangri-la Institute for Sustainable Communities, a local Chinese environmental NGO.
+Before working at the Global Justice Center, Liz was living in Beijing, China, where she interned at International Bridges to Justice, worked as an analyst at China Policy, and served as the international communications and development coordinator at the Shangri-la Institute for Sustainable Communities.

 Heather Bordner the Operations Assistant at the Global Justice Center.
 Heather is a recent graduate of St. Francis College in Brooklyn, with a B.A. in European Studies and a minor in Economics.
 During her time at St. Francis she studied abroad for a summer semester in Segovia, Spain; worked full-time; and interned at several human rights organizations.
 In the spring of 2016 Heather worked part-time for Amnesty International, assisting with organizing and running their annual conference.